lizdmukami/lizdmukami/README.md

 - 🌱 I’m currently learning **React, Angular and nodejs**

-- 👨‍💻 All of my projects are available at [https://lizdmukami.github.io/liz-portfolio/](https://lizdmukami.github.io/liz-portfolio/)
+- 👨‍💻 All of my projects are available at [Liz PortFolio](https://lizdmukami.github.io/liz-portfolio/)

 - 📝 I regularly write articles on [https://dev.to/lizdmukami](https://dev.to/lizdmukami)